 Choosing the right materials is essential for creating a warm atmosphere in a space originally designed for vehicles.
 Here are three key elements to take into account:

-1. Flooring: Opt for engineered hardwood or thick, plush carpeting.
-These materials not only provide excellent insulation but also add a visually warm element to the floor, which is vital in most garage conversions.
+- Flooring: Opt for engineered hardwood or thick, plush carpeting.
+These materials provide excellent insulation and add a visually warm element to the floor, which is vital in most garage conversions.

-2. Wall Materials: Soften the harsh concrete walls typical in single garages by using insulated drywall covered with warm-toned paint or elegant wallpaper.
+- Wall Materials: Soften the harsh concrete walls typical in single garages using insulated drywall covered with warm-toned paint or elegant wallpaper.
 This adjustment is not only aesthetically pleasing but also functional, helping to maintain a comfortable temperature.

 How Do You Make the Room Feel Cozy and Inviting?